dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Managing templates

-To view your existing templates, press the &ldquo;Create Project&rdquo; button on the dashboard and select &ldquo;Edit templates&rdquo;.
+To view your existing templates, press the &ldquo;Create Project&rdquo; button on the dashboard and select &ldquo;Edit templates.&rdquo;

 ![Managing your templates.](../images/templates_2.png)